 (5) Questionnaire or Survey Form.
 The first step in obtaining information from sources is to develop a questionnaire, or survey form, that reflects the evaluation rating system that will be used to assess the offerors strengths and weaknesses for the contract being considered.
 Questions should be worded so that interviewees understand precisely what they are being asked to describe.
 To maintain accurate records and facilitate verification, the questionnaire (survey) record form should include: Interviewer's name, company name, reference's name (to be held in confidence), full mailing address and telephone number, date and time of the call, and description of the contract effort discussed.
-Examples of questionnaires suitable for a contract requiring system development and production are provided in Appendix 4.
-A sample Business Management Past Performance Questionnaire is included in Appendix 3A.
+An example of a questionnaire is found in Appendix 2.4 Sample 3B.